 There’s no official Sky Go app for the Amazon FireStick, unfortunately.
 There IS a method to sideload the app on to your device, which is what I’ll cover in the next section.

 However, even if you install it correctly, most users still encounter an error and the Sky Go app will not run on FireStick.
+This is similar to the challenges Spectrum customers have with FireSticks.

 For that reason, I recommend skipping down to the Sky Go Kodi addon section and using that method.
 That method seems to be working for most users without any errors.